azuredevcollege/trainingdays/day3/challenges/05-challenge-cognitive-services.md

 #### Identify linked entities

-The [Entities API](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking) identifies well-known entities in a text document, using the [Entities method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-V2-1/operations/5ac4251d5b4ccd1554da7634).
+The [Entities API](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking) identifies well-known entities in a text document, using the [Entities Recognition method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-V3-1/operations/EntitiesRecognitionGeneral) and [Entities Linking method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-V3-1/operations/EntitiesLinking).
 It extracts words from text, like "United States", then give you the type and/or Wikipedia link for this word(s).
 The type for "United States" would be `location`, while the link to Wikipedia is `https://en.wikipedia.org/wiki/United_States`.
 The following example identifies entities for English documents.

 - Go back to Visual Studio Code.
 - Add the code provided below to a new `entities.js` file.